-Some women are happy with whatever new texture they see, while others are disappointed because their new growth looks nothing like their hair did in second grade before they got their first relaxer.
-You also have those who aren't going to be satisfied with anything other than cute spirals that are a certain size and that never frizz.
-When it comes to texture, everyone is an individual.
+Some women are happy with whatever new texture they see, while others are disappointed because their new growth looks nothing like their hair did in second grade, before they got their first relaxer.
+It's tempting to fall into the trap of not being satisfied with anything other than cute spirals, ones that are a certain size and that never frizz, instead of your own texture.
+But everyone is an individual.
 It's not uncommon to see varying degrees of curl among family members, so don't get hung up on how curly, kinky or wavy your new growth is.
 If you really intend to be natural, you'll have to accept your unique texture.
 Embrace it and love it because it's all yours.
 One of the surest ways to hating your hair is by expecting it to be something it's not.

-Along with being disappointed with your new growth's texture is mistaking scab hair for your actual hair.
+Something similar to being disappointed with your new growth's texture is mistaking scab hair for your actual hair.
 After years of chemically processing your locks and then stopping, you may experience growth that's extremely coarse and dry.
-This isn't necessarily your real hair!
-In some cases, it takes months for the chemicals to work their way out of your scalp, and it affects your new growth as "scab hair."
-Don't worry as this is only temporary.
+This isn't necessarily what your real hair is like!
+In some more extreme cases, it takes months for the chemicals to work their way out of your scalp, and it affects your new growth as "scab hair."
+Don't worry, because it's only temporary.
 In the meantime, be sure and deep condition about once per week to soften your tresses as much as possible.

 Not Moisturizing Enough

-The point where your relaxed hair and new growth meet is vulnerable.
+The point where your relaxed hair and new growth meet is very vulnerable.
 This area, the line of demarcation, is where breakage is most likely to occur, especially if you don't moisturize enough.
 This includes daily moisture as well as regular and deep conditioning.
+As you become more familiar with your own texture, you'll recognize what's normal for your hair and when it's actually dry.
 Your natural hair may feel drier to the touch.
-As you become more familiar with your own texture, you'll recognize what's normal for your hair and when it's actually dry.
 Because it's very difficult to over-condition black hair, err on the side of caution and apply moisturizers frequently.
 This can vary from daily to several times per week.
 Natural oils and water are great, but there are a huge variety of commercial products designed for black hair as well.

 If your eventual goal is to be natural, constant heat styling to straighten your hair is counterproductive.
 After all, you eventually want to sport your natural curls, right?
 Then why not start now?
 Sometimes, women aren't comfortable enough with their own tresses.
 It can feel awkward going around with hair that looks completely different from what you've sported for years.
 Transitioning is often about more than hair; it's also about your mindset.
 If you only feel good with straight hair, maybe it's not yet time for you to be natural.
 Otherwise, try more styles that incorporate your relaxed ends into your new curls instead of the other way around.